CloudCannon/Jekyll-Tips/_tutorials/seo.md

 Using Permalinks you can control how Jekyll builds your URLs.
 For SEO, Google recommends using descriptive keywords in your URL.

-Let's say you have an HTML page `/red.html` but you wanted the URL to be `/cups/red/`, you could see the permalink in the Front Matter like this:
+Let's say you have an HTML page `/red.html` but you wanted the URL to be `/cups/red/`, you could set the permalink in the Front Matter like this:

 {% highlight liquid %}
 {% raw %}